 When there’s such a lack of consistency between contractors’ bids, renovators are left in the dark about what to expect for their projects.
 Patterson explains that one reason for the huge variance in bids often comes down to ‘general conditions’ (that is, site management, project management, and labor) and ‘overhead’ (the contractor’s business costs—for example, office and travel expenses) which many contractors bake into direct costs rather than list as its own line item.

 A Greenwich Village brownstone owner named Jane ran into this problem.
 For an $800,000 gut renovation of her home, she hired a contractor whose general conditions costs amounted to only 9.7 percent of the total project budget.
-In reality though, all general contractors are making around 30 percent, so if they’re showing anything less, they’re baking costs into labor and materials.
-(The National Association of Home Builders’ 2017 report shows remodelers reported an average $1.8 million in revenue for 2015, of which $1.3 million (71.1%) went to pay for cost of sales items such as labor, material, and subs.
-Subtracting these costs from revenue left a gross profit of roughly half a million dollars – or 28.9% of revenue.)
+In reality, all general contractors are making around 30 percent, so if they’re showing anything less, they’re baking costs into labor and materials.
+(The National Association of Home Builders’ 2017 report shows remodelers reported an average $1.8 million in revenue for 2015, of which $1.3 million, or 71.1 percent, went to pay for cost of sales items such as labor, material, and subs.
+Subtracting these costs from revenue left a gross profit of roughly half a million dollars—or 28.9 percent of revenue.)

 Jane's contractor’s cost-cutting on general conditions meant that her renovation was not properly supervised, and she had to hire a new contractor midway through, losing tens of thousands of dollars in the process.

-“Bolster’s bid format uses data to determine the costs of project management, site management, and labor, plus the amount of time projects will take, to accurately predict general conditions and overhead, which are then delineated clearly,” Patterson notes.
-“We let people know how long they can expect their project to take and how much the labor should cost, which empowers them to ask contractors the right questions and make the right hiring decision.”
+“Bolster uses data to determine the costs of project management, site management, and labor, plus the amount of time projects will take, to accurately predict general conditions and overhead, which are then delineated clearly,” Patterson notes.
+“We let homeowners know how long they can expect their renovation to take and how much the labor should cost, which empowers them to ask contractors the right questions and make the right hiring decision.”

 If the contractor you’re considering dodges these sorts of questions, consider it a major red flag.